Sedat2121/React_Again/HTML/README.md

 Tip: It is a good practice to always include a title attribute for the <iframe>.
 This is used by screen readers to read out what the content of the <iframe> is.

+2. Explain meta tags in HTML

-2. What is the purpose of the alt attribute on images?
+3. What is the purpose of the alt attribute on images?
 The alt attribute provides alternative information for an image if a user cannot view it.
 The alt attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.

-3. What is difference between span and div?
+4. What is difference between span and div?
 -div is a block element
 -span is inline element
 For bonus points, you could point out that it’s illegal to place a block element inside an inline element, and that while div can have a p tag, and a p tag can have a span, it is not possible for span to have a div or p tag inside.

-4. How can i get indexed better by search engines?
+5. How can i get indexed better by search engines?
 It is possible to get indexed better by placing the following two statements in the <HEAD> part of your documents:
 ```
 <META NAME="keywords" CONTENT="keyword keyword keyword keyword">